McAllen Independent School District

 The McAllen Independent School District is a school district headquartered in the city of McAllen, Texas, United States.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

-The campuses of the MISD include 5 High Schools, 6 Middle Schools, and 18 Elementary Schools.
-High Schools Achieve Early College and Lamar Academy are ranked among the best schools in the nation, with Lamar being a top 10-ranked high school.
+The campuses of the MISD include 5 high schools, 6 middle schools, and 18 elementary schools.
+Achieve Early College and Lamar Academy are ranked among the best schools in the nation, with Lamar being a top 10-ranked high school.